Get insider access

 The mic seems to use an automatic compensation algorithm to adjust the gain.
 It appears to lower the gain in loud environments and increase the gain when it detects vocal frequencies.
 Pink noise (a kind of sound containing all frequencies) seems to cause the gain to lower significantly during our testing.
 That won't affect you during regular use, but it means your experience will be better than the score suggests.

 The mic makes your voice sound bright but also hollow and lacking in body.
 The quality is inconsistent, so during a phone call, the quality can noticeably dip for a few seconds before recovering.
-The manufacturer advertises better call quality via USB-C. However, we found you can't hear much difference, except for a small improvement via USB-C if you're in a quiet area.
-You can listen to a recording of the microphone via USB-C here and see a graph of the frequency response via USB-C here.
+The manufacturer advertises better call quality via USB-C. However, we found only a small improvement via USB-C if you're in a quiet area.
+You can listen to this recording of the microphone via USB-C and see this graph of the frequency response via USB-C.

 5.5